aesareen/ABAFraudNLP/data/scraped_results/fighting-fraud-on-the-frontline.md

 ###  Walt Williams
 Walt Williams is senior editor of ABA Banking Journal.
 ### Related Posts
+###  ABA Fraudcast: The bank that breaks the spell
+Compliance and Risk
+November 12, 2025
+Santander UK’s scam-interruption team confronts delicate issues customers in difficult moments.
+###  Banking on service
+Community Banking
+November 11, 2025
+Serving the military and veteran community with financial services.
+###  Survey: Most consumers would try stablecoins if offered by banks
+Newsbytes
+November 11, 2025
+Nearly three in four consumers are open to trying stablecoins and other digital currency services if offered by their primary bank, compared to just 3.6% who would feel comfortable using unregulated providers, according to a new survey.
 ###  Chair’s View: Forging ahead toward banking’s bright future
 Community Banking
 November 10, 2025